 That said, if these things don’t apply to you or if you have had some issue with credit, then there are things that can be done.

 Ideally though you want to be looking as appealing as possible to the lenders.
-So that when that decision of principle goes in, they look at it and they think, “Yeah.
+So that when that decision in principle goes in, they look at it and they think, “Yeah.
 Nailed it all.
 Happy with these clients.
 These are great clients”.

 If you’d like to check your current credit score, I recommend you do so by clicking on this link